Integrating in Application

 Arguments:

-p_user_query– Natural-language query supplied by the end-user.p_search_space– Name of the search space (e.g.,brokerage).p_search_space_version_id– Optional version ID of the search space.
+p_user_query– Natural-language query supplied by the end-user.p_search_space– Name of the search space (e.g.,wikimedia).p_search_space_version_id– Optional version ID of the search space.
 It is recommended to omit this argument so that the default version (i.e., the published version) is queried.
-However, you can get this ID from the Search Space Versions page in the Admin app to pass another version ID.p_search_record– JSON document returned by the procedure containing search hits and relevant metadata.
+However, you can get this ID from the Search Space Versions page in the Admin app to pass another version ID.p_search_record– JSON document returned by the procedure containing search results and relevant metadata.

 Exceptions / errors:

-Example (brokerage search space):
+Example (Wikimedia search space):

 DECLARE